A Study of Three-Dimensional Paracontact $(\kappa ,\mu ,\nu) $-SPACES: I ntroduction

 Paracontact manifolds are smooth manifolds of dimension $2n+1$ endowed with a $1$-form $\eta $, a vector field $\xi $ and a field of endomorphisms of tangent spaces $\tilde{\varphi}$ such that $\eta (\xi )=1$, $\tilde{\varphi} ^{2}=I-\eta \otimes \xi $ and $\tilde{\varphi}$ induces an almost paracomplex structure on the codimension $1$ distribution defined by the kernel of $\eta $ (see $\S $ \ref{preliminaries} for more details).
 In addition, if the manifold is endowed with a pseudo-Riemannian metric $\tilde{ g}$ of signature $(n+1,n)$ satisfying

-$(M,\eta )$ becomes a contact manifold and $(\tilde{\varphi},\xi ,\eta , \tilde{g})$ is said to be a paracontact metric structure on $M$. \ The study of paracontact geometry was initiated by Kaneyuki and Williams in \cite {kaneyuki1} and then it was continued by many other authors.
+$(M,\eta )$ becomes a contact manifold and $(\tilde{\varphi},\xi ,\eta , \tilde{g})$ is said to be a paracontact metric structure on $M$. \ The study of paracontact geometry was started by Kaneyuki and Williams in \cite {kaneyuki1} and then it was continued by many other authors.
 A systematic study of paracontact metric manifolds, and some subclasses like para-Sasakian manifolds, was carried out in a striking paper of Zamkovoy \cite{Za}.
-The importance of paracontact geometry, and in particular of para-Sasakian geometry, has been pointed out especially in the last years by several papers highlighting the interplays with the theory of para-K\"{a} hler manifolds and its role in pseudo-Riemannian geometry and mathematical physics (cf. e.g. [1, 2, 12, 13, 14]).
+The importance of paracontact geometry, and in particular of para-Sasakian geometry, has been pointed out especially in the last years by several papers highlighting the interplays with the theory of para-K\"{a} hler manifolds and its role in pseudo-Riemannian geometry and mathematical physics (cf. e.g. \cite{alekseevski1}, \cite{alekseevski2}, \cite{CMEM}, \cite{cortes1}, \cite{cortes2}).

+In \cite{CDFK}, Closset, Dumitrescu, Festuccia, and Komargodski constructed supersymmetric field theories on Riemannian three manifolds, considering three dimensional theories with $\mathcal{N}$ $=2$ supersymmetry.
+They proved that the supersymmetric field theory on three manifold $M$ possesses a single supercharge if and only if $M$ admits an almost contact metric structure that satisfies certain integrability conditions.
+Recently, Willett \cite{Willett} studied the localization of three dimensional $\mathcal{N}$ $ =2$ supersymmetric theories on compact manifolds.

+As known every orientable Riemannian three-manifold admits a metric-compatible almost contact structure and three dimensional unit sphere $\emph{S}^{3}$ has a Sasakian structure.
+In \cite{MK} Markellos and Tsichlias constructed new $(\kappa ,\mu )$ contact metric structures (non-Sasakian) on the unit sphere $\emph{S}^{3}$.

-Recently, in \cite{MOTE} it was proved (cf. Theorem \ref{motivation} below) that any (non-Sasakian) contact $(\kappa ,\mu )$-space carries a canonical paracontact metric structure $(\tilde{\varphi},\xi ,\eta ,\tilde{g})$ whose Levi-Civita connection satisfies a condition formally similar to contact case
+On the other hand, in \cite{MOTE} it was proved (cf. Theorem \ref{motivation} below) that any (non-Sasakian) contact $(\kappa ,\mu )$-space carries a canonical paracontact metric structure $(\tilde{\varphi},\xi ,\eta ,\tilde{g} )$ whose Levi-Civita connection satisfies a condition formally similar to contact case